 Does Sleep Quality Matter More Than Duration?

 Recent 2023-2025 research has shifted focus from sleep duration alone to sleep quality metrics.
-A 2023 study examining day-to-day sleep variability found that inconsistent sleep patterns accelerate biological aging independent of average sleep duration4.
+Findings from a 2023 study examining day-to-day sleep variability show that inconsistent sleep patterns accelerate biological aging independent of average sleep duration4.
+Data from that same study point to consistency, not just total hours, as the lever that matters.
 As Dr. Matthew Walker, professor of neuroscience and psychology at UC Berkeley and author of "Why We Sleep," has emphasized, "Sleep is the single most effective thing we can do to reset our brain and body health each day.
 The shorter your sleep, the shorter your life."

 Key quality factors include:

-Sleep Efficiency The percentage of time in bed actually spent sleeping.
+Sleep efficiency is the percentage of time in bed actually spent sleeping.
 Healthy sleep efficiency is above 85%.
 Below this threshold, you may be spending too much time awake in bed, which can perpetuate insomnia.

-Sleep Architecture The proportion of time spent in each sleep stage:
+Sleep architecture refers to the proportion of time spent in each sleep stage:

 Deep sleep is particularly important for physical restoration and growth hormone release, while REM sleep supports memory consolidation and emotional regulation.

-Sleep Fragmentation The number of awakenings during the night.
+Sleep fragmentation refers to the number of awakenings during the night.
 Frequent awakenings, even if not remembered, impair the restorative functions of sleep and are associated with accelerated cognitive aging.

 How Does Sleep Regulate Hormones?